Stephan007007/Adaptive-Photo-Mosaic-GUI/README.md

 # First time
 Download source (click "Code" and "Download zip"), extract the zip, install requirements, open adaptive_photo_mosaic_gui.py

+OR

+Use the prebuilt version built with PyInstaller - open the .exe file.

 # Requirements
 If you haven't already, install Python.
 On Windows it's relatively simple - open cmd as administrator and type in: